gseals/youtube-clone/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) following this [tutorial](https://youtu.be/VPVzx1ZOVuw).

-# React Pokemon version 1
+# YouTube Clone Version 1

 ## Description